Austintown, Ohio

-Austintown is an unincorporated community and census-designated place within Austintown Township, Mahoning County, Ohio, United States.
+Austintown is an unincorporated community and census-designated place in Mahoning County, Ohio, United States.
+It lies within Austintown Township.
 The population was 29,594 at the 2020 census.
-Located directly west of Youngstown, it is a suburb of the Youngstown–Warren metropolitan area.
+Located directly west of Youngstown, it is a suburb in the Youngstown–Warren metropolitan area.

 History

 Austintown Township was founded in 1793 as township 2, range 3 of the Connecticut Western Reserve by purchase from the Connecticut Land Company.
 It was surveyed as a parcel of land 5 mi on each side, as were other townships of the Connecticut Western Reserve.
 Austintown was named for Warren resident and Western Reserve judge Calvin Austin.
 In 1794, John McCollum of New Jersey became the first settler.

 Throughout the 19th century, the township slowly grew; by 1880, coal miners and their families increased the population to 2,502.
+Some of the earliest historic sites in the community include the Austintown Log House, built in 1814, and the Judge William Shaw Anderson House, built in 1831.
 A post office called Orange was established on November 15, 1815, and its name was changed to Austintown on May 6, 1872.
 It ceased operation on May 15, 1917, forwarding mail to West Austintown, Ohio.

-After World War II, Austintown experienced a population boom as suburban spillover from Youngstown crept into the eastern part of the township, whilst the central Austintown community grew along Ohio State Route 46.
-The census-designated place of Austintown was formally established by the U.S. Census Bureau in 1980, consisting of the urban portions of the township.
+After World War II, Austintown experienced a population boom as suburban spillover from neighboring Youngstown extended into the eastern part of the township, while a central Austintown community developed along Ohio State Route 46.
+In 1980, the U.S. Census Bureau formally designated the census-designated place (CDP) of Austintown, comprising the township's urban areas.